 The type of fruit in season can vary from month to month or even week to week, so if you’re interested in picking fruit, you’ll probably want to call ahead.
 The orchard will be able to let you know what they have and when the next crop will be in season so you can plan around your favorite fruits.

-Our final suggestion for the best spring date ideas is less of an activity and more of a suggestion.
-Since tax season is in March/ April, one special way to treat your partner is to do something special with your tax return.
+Our final recommendation for the best spring date ideas is less of an activity and more of a suggestion.
+Since tax season is in March/ April, one way to treat your partner is to do something special with your tax return.

 If you’d like to do something together that’s a bit more spendy than you’d usually spend, spring is the best time to do it!
 Hopefully, you’ll have some extra cash to burn, so why not treat yourselves to a romantic date night?
 There won’t be a better time than after getting something extra from the IRS.